 There are three types of design patterns.
 Creational, structural, and behavioral.

-Creational design patterns are design patterns that deal with object creation.
-The basic form of object creation can result in design problems or added complexity.
-Creational design patterns solve this problem by controlling object creation.
+Creational design patterns manage object creation.
+A basic form of object creation can result in design problems.
+Creational design patterns address this by controlling object creation.

-An example is the builder pattern used to separate the construction of a complex object from its representation.
+An example is the builder pattern which separates the construction of a complex object from its representation.

 Imagine you are building an itinerary.
-When building the itinerary, you’ll need a car, a hotel, a flight, etc. Using the builder pattern allows you to acquire a car, a hotel, and a flight with different workflows.
+When building the itinerary, you’ll need a car, a hotel, a flight, etc. Use the builder pattern to acquire a car, a hotel, and a flight with different workflows.

-Structural design patterns ease the design by identifying a simple way to realize relationships among entities.
+Structural design patterns ease a design by identifying a simple way to realize entity relationships.

 An example is the module pattern.
-It is the most common structural pattern you will see in everyday software implementations.
-The module pattern is often employed as a fundamental concept of a language.
+It is the most common structural pattern in everyday software implementations.
+The module pattern is a fundamental concept of a language.
 For example, in Python, any .py file is a module, along with Terraform, where each .tf file is a module.

-A module is a self-contained set of code that can run independently of other code.
+A module is self-contained and runs independently of other code.

-Behavioral design patterns identify common communication patterns among objects.
-By doing so, these patterns increase flexibility in carrying out communication.
+Behavioral design patterns identify common communication patterns.
+These patterns increase communication flexibility.

 Imagine your program accepts multiple payment types.
-When someone pays with Paypal, your strategy class is different than paying with American Express.
-Luckily your payment strategy can be achieved with different payment types, and adding a new one is as simple as adding another class.
+When someone pays with Paypal, your strategy differs from paying with American Express.

 How To Choose

-- Study how your candidate software design patterns relate to other patterns.
+- Study how it relates to other patterns.

-While software design patterns seem like a surefire way to make the right design choices, be judicious with their use.
+While software design patterns aid with design choices, be judicious with their use.

-- Is the design pattern appropriate for your context?
+- Is the pattern appropriate for your context?

-- Does the problem you’re facing repeat across space and time?
+- Does the problem it solves repeat across space and time?

-- Does the design pattern solve your problem, or does it introduce numerous new problems?
+- Does the pattern solve your problems, or does it introduce new problems?

-Software design patterns pack a serious amount of power.
-With that power comes a great responsibility to understand the pattern you are using before you employ it.
+Software design patterns pack a serious punch.
+With power comes great responsibility, so strive to understand a pattern before using it.